Proxmox to Vmware: How to migrate a Proxmox VM to Vmware

 qemu-img convert -f raw /dev/zvol/datastore/vm-101-disk-0 -O vmdk zappix-neu.vmdk

 Here the disk is located in the directory “rbd:Pool.”
 The command creates the zappix-neu.vmdk in the directory from where the command is executed.
-I recommend choosing a directory that has enough free space for the new file.
+I recommend choosing a directory with enough free space for the new file.
 The process can take some time, depending on the disk size.
-Make sure not to terminate the ssh session because you will need it later to copy the vmdk file.
+Ensure not to terminate the ssh session because you will need it later to copy the vmdk file.

 Step 3 – Creating a new VM in VMware Vcenter or ESXi

 Login to Vcenter or ESXi GUI and create a new VM.
 The VM should have at least the same CPU and Memory as the original Proxmox VM.
-The disk size doesn’t really matter as you are going to replace it with the converted disk.
+The disk size doesn’t really matter as you will replace it with the converted disk.

 Then, log in to the ESXi host with ssh.
 You first need to enable ssh service in the Web GUI.
 Locate the datastore of the newly-created VM.
 Here again, the location depends on your environment.